kirksland/Houd_HDA/README.md

   ## Breackdown tool

-  Function to translate each piece of a mesh with a bounding box
+  Function to translate each piece of a mesh if their pack, with a bounding box

   <image src="WIkiHoudini/breackDown.jpg" width= 500>